 Quillbot's approach is fundamentally synonym-based.
 It swaps words for alternatives and shuffles sentence elements around.
 But here's where it falls apart: those swaps don't change the overall statistical pattern of the text.
 The sentence lengths stay roughly uniform.
 The transitions remain predictably smooth.
 The vocabulary distribution still looks machine-generated.
 Turnitin's deep learning model picks up on these structural fingerprints regardless of whether individual words have changed.

 The July 2024 paraphrasing detection update added a second layer specifically trained on paraphraser output.
 Turnitin's team fed thousands of texts processed through tools like Quillbot into their system and taught it to recognize the telltale signs: the slightly awkward synonym choices, the preserved grammatical skeletons, and the lack of genuine human messiness that natural writing contains.
-From July 2024 through August 2025, two models ran simultaneously in production, one catching raw AI text and another catching AI text that had been paraphrased.
+Then, in August 2025, Turnitin added a third layer, AI bypasser detection, trained to flag text that has been run through humanizer tools built to evade detection.
+According to Turnitin, its team studied the signals and patterns of the leading humanizers and trained the model to recognize them.

 Turnitin's Paraphraser Detection Feature